tylerchilds/cutestrap/features/themes.md

 ### Fonts

-The fonts for Cutestrap can be easily swapped out by updating the `--font-headeing` and `--font-body` custom properties with new values.
+The fonts for Cutestrap can be easily swapped out by updating the `--font-heading` and `--font-body` custom properties with new values.

 ```